Oliver Rees

 One of the beautiful things about the internet is that people you've never met sometimes help you for reasons you'll never truly understand.
 Why Mr Jack Wills and Josh Douch have put together APIs that allow call sign to flight number/routing lookups I'll never understand.
 But thankfully they have.

-Josh's hexdb.io and Jack's adsbdb.com ingest thousands of flight records from diverse sources and provides lookups on the data via a simple API.
+Josh's hexdb.io and Jack's adsbdb.com ingest thousands of flight records from diverse sources and provide the data via a simple API.
 Most the data comes from PlaneBase - a members only database where you have to be "sponsored" by an existing user to gain access.
 It's a bizarre world of data trading and enthusiast forums.

 Regardless of where the data comes from, these services allow us to do a single lookup to return routing information, taking a call sign like BAW900A and turning it into: